Late Pleistocene: South America

 Over 50 genera (~ 83%) of megafauna in South and North America went extinct during the Pleistocene.
-Most mega mammals (>1000kg) and large mammals (>40kg) went extinct by the end of the Late Pleistocene.
+Most mega mammals (>1000 kg) and large mammals (>40 kg) went extinct by the end of the Late Pleistocene.
 During this period there was a major cooling event called the Younger Dryas and the Clovis culture of capturing game became more prominent.
 Diverse factors such as climate change may have triggered this extinction but it's still in debate what the major factors were.

 The Late Pleistocene saw a change in the use of coastal resources and advancements in marine technology.
 The reasons for these changes have not been confirmed; various triggering mechanisms have been theorized such as climate change, the arrival of new people, or the struggle for resources.

 The South American land mammal age, the Lujanian, corresponds with the late Pleistocene.
 The Lujanian is a geologic period from 0.8 - 0.11Ma specifically for prehistoric South American fauna.